uoluigbo/reactnd-would-you-rather/README.md

 The Would You Rather App is a polling game.
 A user is able to create a poll and answer poll questions.
 It includes a leaderboard where users can see who is leading in the game.

-A user has to be log in to participate in the game.
+A user has to log in to participate in the game.

 ## Main Page
 Poll questions are displayed in two tabs of answered and unanswered questions.